 (1) Pre-employment Drug Testing

-Testing is conducted after an offer of employment but prior to confirmation of employment or prior to transferring to a security-sensitive Level II or CDL safety- sensitive position.
+Testing is conducted after an offer of employment but prior to confirmation of employment or prior to transferring to a security-sensitive Level II or CDL safety-sensitive position.
 Applicants selected for hire who refuse to consent to drug testing or who test positive for the presence of substances listed in 5.a of this OP will no longer be considered eligible for employment in the position offered.
 These applicants also will not be considered for employment with TTUS administration or TTU in any other position and will not be eligible for employment in any capacity with TTUS administration or TTU for a period of six months.

 (2) Post-accident Drug or Alcohol Testing

-(3) Random Alcohol and Drug Testing for CDL Safety-sensitive Positions
+(3) Random Alcohol and Drug Testing for CDL Safety-Sensitive Positions

 Annual alcohol testing is conducted for at least 25 percent of all CDL safety-sensitive personnel, and annual drug testing is conducted for at least 50 percent of all CDL safety-sensitive personnel.
 The random selection of employees and dates must be spread throughout the year.

 When a supervisor notifies an employee that it is necessary to submit a urine specimen for a random drug test, the employee shall provide the proper sample at the location assigned by the university no later than two hours from the time the supervisor made notification.
-Failure by the employee to follow this procedure will result in removal from duties and disciplinary action, up to and including dismissal.
+Failure by the employee to follow this procedure will result in removal from duties and corrective action, up to and including dismissal.

 Testing is conducted when a supervisor has cause to believe that an employee is under the influence of alcohol or drugs at any time while the employee is on duty.
 The supervisor will visit with the employee to determine if there is any reason to explain the actions of the employee.
-If the supervisor determines that a reasonable suspicion alcohol or drug test is required after this discussion with the employee, the supervisor will immediately contact Texas Tech Police to conduct a professional evaluation of the employee's responses and reactions.

-If deemed appropriate, the employee will be taken to the TTU approved testing site.
+If deemed appropriate, the employee will be taken to the TTU-approved testing site.
 The supervisor will remain with the employee and provide transportation back to the work site.
 If an employee tests negative and has missed work because of the reasonable suspicion test, the employee will be paid for time missed.
 The supervisor shall document all observations of cause for reasonable suspicion and a summary of the discussion with the employee.
-An employee who tests positive is medically unqualified to drive and will be subject to disciplinary action up to and including dismissal.
+An employee who tests positive is medically unqualified to drive and will be subject to corrective action up to and including dismissal.

-(5) Return to Duty and Follow-up Alcohol or Drug Testing
+(5) Return to Duty and Follow-Up Alcohol or Drug Testing

 Testing is conducted when an individual who has violated the prohibited alcohol and drug conduct standards returns to performing CDL safety-sensitive duties.
 Follow-up tests are unannounced, and at least six tests must be conducted in the first 12 months after an employee returns to duty.
 Follow-up testing may be extended for up to 60 months following return to duty.